ibm-cloud-docs/cloud-object-storage/gui/cyberduck.md

 </plist>
 ```

-Adding this profile to `duck` will allow you to access {{site.data.keywords.cos_short}} using a command similar to below:
+Adding this profile to `duck` will allow you to access {{site.data.keyword.cos_short}} using a command similar to below:

 ```
 duck --nokeychain --longlist cos://<bucket-name> --username <access-key> --password <secret-access-key>